 “We saw this as an ideal opportunity to develop a unique community to contribute to the lives of Detroiters” said Mays.
 “The Freelon brings more than housing to the community, it’s rich in history, rooted in culture and provides economic stability.
 Beauty and a luxury experience can be provided in affordable living to Detroiters.”

-The development, in the heart of Sugar Hill, once a mainstay of Black culture, grounds itself in the arts and jazz in which the community is known.
-Added to the National Register of Historic Places in 2003, The Freelon features the work of mix-media collage artist, Judy Bowman has created original work displayed on the building’s exterior, while interior artwork from Detroit-based Black artists, was curated by Asia Hamilton with Norwest Gallery of Art.
+The development, in the heart of Sugar Hill, once a mainstay of Black culture, grounds itself in the arts and jazz of the community.
+The Freelon features the work of mix-media collage artist Judy Bowman whose original work is displayed on the building’s exterior, while interior artwork from Detroit-based Black artists was curated by Asia Hamilton with Norwest Gallery of Art.

 Aaron Gornstein, president and CEO of POAH, “POAH was proud to partner with Develop Detroit, the mayor, city officials and the many community partners to create this development that will provide high quality, affordable housing for Detroiters of all means and walks of life.”

 The residential community features studios, one- and two-bedroom apartments ranging from 475 to 1,000 square feet.
 The development also includes a 160-space parking garage for residents and visitors along with green alleyways, all anchored by existing commercial and retail space like Seva, Socra Tea and the N’namdi Center for Contemporary Art, along with new introductions to the retail community: Tracy Reese’s Hope for Flowers, Cure Nail House and Haraz Coffee.